Housebound and older people

 Care Homes and Housbound Patients

-Diane and Sarah regularly meet with GP’s in the relevant surgery if they have concerns regarding a patient and this approach can often avoid hospital admissions.
+Our frailty team meet regularly with GPs in the surgery to discuss concerns regarding our patients and this approach can often avoid hospital admissions.

 As you get older the range of problems you face can grow, to the point where it might be difficult to cope, know what to do for the best, or make it difficult for you to leave your house.